11. Snare Drum Tuning

 Tighten the batter head lugs all to ‘finger tight’, to ensure that each lug has a similar tightness - even though this will still be too loose for the drumhead to vibrate properly

-Give each lug a 180 degree turn with the drum key, using a star form approach, this brings the drumhead up to a sensible tightness so it can vibrate.
+Give each lug a 90 or 180 degree turn with the drum key, using a star form approach, this brings the drumhead up to a sensible tightness so it can vibrate.

 Perform steps 1 and 2 on the resonant drumhead also.